randomfolk/android-nuko/README.md

 * Transactions history is stored locally, only new transactions with < 12 confirmations are updated via batch request to server.
 * All other functionalities are the same as in Lunary wallet
 * Thanks to @CS and @Jiluco（汁゛粉） on discord  for UI suggestion + pictures.
+* Thanks to @mike_theminer on discord for server side support.

 ## If you want to see more feature:
-I will continue support this project for a while with Donations / Support Mobile app development & maintenance:
+I will continue support this project for a while with Donations for Mobile app development & maintenance:
 0x7201bc1de01Ca412b6106dF436b524F872fd54b1

-## The below are the original readme file of Lunary project
+## The below is the original readme file of Lunary project

-## Lunary Ethereum Wallet
+### Lunary Ethereum Wallet

 Lunary is a beautifully designed, easy to use, secure and Open Source Ethereum Wallet for Android.

 <img src="http://rehanced.com/apps/lunary/githubbanner.png" >

-## Features
+### Features
 * Multi wallet support
 * Support for Watch only wallets
 * Send / Request payments